UNI@IACC

 In 2022, UNI expanded the existing model to a broader, scalable partnership that has received the support of Gov. Kim Reynolds and American Rescue Plan funding to support the expansion.
 UNI @ IACC now includes access to all Iowa community college graduates.

-Aerial photo of the UNI campus
+Aerial shot of UNI campus

 Expanding access through financial assistance